The golfer's 11-year reign atop sport's rich list has been ended by a star who is currently languishing in

 The two contracts, implementing the first and second best outcomes respectively, can be interpreted in terms of financial contracts widely observed in practice:

-² In the first best contract, which is feasible when A¸ AE, the firm is never liquidated, and cash flows are split between the owner manager and the outside financiers.
+² In the first best contract, which is feasible when Ai ¸ AE, the firm is never liquidated, and cash flows are split between the owner manager and the outside financiers.
 This corresponds to the case where the firm obtains outside financing by issuing outside equity (without relinquishing control, either because the entrepreneur keeps the majority of the shares, or because of dual class shares).

 4 Soft bankruptcy laws, social costs and judges